-It’s now part of the War Art collection on display at the truly excellent National World War I Museum at the Liberty Memorial in Kansas City, Missouri.
+It’s now part of the War Art collection on display at the truly excellent National World War I Museum and Memorial in Kansas City, Missouri.

 That’s right, Kansas City.